Santa Maria Assunta Cathedral

 Duomo di Spoleto

-A flight of steps sweeps down to Spoleto's pretty pale-stone cathedral, originally built in 11th century, using huge blocks of salvaged...
+A flight of steps sweeps down to Spoleto's pretty pale-stone cathedral, originally built in the 11th century using huge blocks of...

 Santa Maria Assunta Cathedral information